dlang/DIPs/DIPs/DIP-1NNN-QFS.md

 e. g. slices of Phobos’ `Tuple` return a `Tuple` again.

-With what this DIP proposes, custom types can provide the full range of syntactic possibilities of dynamic indexing also for the cases when the indexing parameters (the stuff in square brackets) be determined at compile-time and made available to the handling members as template parameters instead of function parameters.
+With what this DIP proposes, custom types can provide the full range of syntactic possibilities of dynamic indexing also for the cases when the indexing parameters (the stuff in square brackets) should be determined at compile-time and made available to the handling members as template parameters instead of function parameters.

 As an example, the expression `object[i]` would be rewritten as `object.opStaticIndex!i` first.